Telehandler Training

 Home / Forklift Courses / Telehandler Training

-Our telehandler courses include both classroom-based theory lessons and practical sessions using the counterbalance truck.
-These courses follow the guidelines and timings set out by ITSSAR and adhere to the Health and Safety Commission’s Approved Code of Practice, ensuring that employers meet their legal obligations to provide adequate training for all telehandler operators.
+Our courses include classroom-based theory lessons and practical sessions using the telehandler truck.
+Following ITSSAR guidelines and the Health and Safety Commission’s Approved Code of Practice, we ensure employers meet their legal obligations to provide adequate training for all telehandler operators.

-The theory work builds gradually, allowing time to absorb the information before moving to the next stage.
+We use various techniques to cater to all learning preferences, including forklift models, videos, PowerPoint presentations, worksheets, and handouts.
+Theory work builds gradually, allowing time to absorb information before moving to the next stage.
 Practical lessons are demonstrated, and trainees are given ample time to practice under close supervision.

-While the word “test” can be intimidating, we are here to guide trainees through each section.
+While the word “test” can be intimidating, we are here to guide trainees through each section with support and encouragement.

 Rugged and versatile